About the Solid Waste Division

-Visit Recycling for more information about the voluntary, curbside recycling program and the free drop-point location for recyclables.
+Visit Recycling for more information about the voluntary, curbside recycling program for residential customers and the free drop-point location for recyclables.

 The City of Paducah has a Compost Facility at 1560 North 8th Street.
 Visit Compost Facility for hours of operation, what is accepted, and compost sales.

 - Collection Fees

 The charge for Residential Solid Waste Collection is $16.50 per month for one rollout.
 It is included on your monthly water bill.
 This charge includes yard waste collection and the weekly collection of your garbage container.
 If more than once rollout container is needed, an additional fee will be charged.

 The Solid Waste Division is operated as a business enterprise with the service paid by the fees collected from residents and businesses.

 City Solid Waste crews work from 7 a.m. until 3:30 p.m. for residential and commercial rollout container collection.
 Since crews start their collection routes early in the morning, citizens are recommended to place trash containers at their designated collection point the prior evening.

 Crews collecting solid waste from commercial dumpsters work 4 a.m. to 12:30 p.m. since many businesses prefer solid waste collection to occur early in the day.

 Residential refuse collection is done Tuesday through Friday with Monday set aside for the collection of recyclables.
 There is no residential garbage collection on Sunday.
 We can also determine if you will need a roll-out container or if one already exists on the property.
 All waste must be contained in the City of Paducah issued container.

 To find out your scheduled collection day, call Public Works at 270-444-8511 or use the interactive map to to determine the solid waste collection day for Paducah addresses.